smitanannaware/8-Queens-by-Simulated-Annealing/README.md

 where T is temperature varies based on cooling schedule,

-∆E = Error function i.e., Heuristic value of next state - Heuristic value of next state,
+∆E = Error function i.e., Heuristic value of current state - Heuristic value of next state,

 Below are the parameters affecting the probability function is discussed.